goldsmith-lab/ptru-alloy-no3rr-activity/README.md

 ## Introduction

 - For our PtRu manuscript, we desired to include a degree-of-rate-control (DRC) plot in order to bolster our argument for why Pt<sub>75</sub>Ru<sub>25</sub>/C is experimentally observed to yield the highest NO3RR activity.
-- Jin-Xun Liu ran these microkinetics simulations at -0.2 V, 0.0 V, 0.1 V, 0.2 V, and 0.4 V vs. RHE.
-However, for the 0.1 V vs. RHE simulation, he generated only the turnover frequency (TOF) volcano plot and not the DRC data.
-So I set out to rerun his calculations at 0.1 V vs. RHE, with DRC analysis turned on.
+- [Our previous work](https://pubs.acs.org/doi/abs/10.1021/acscatal.9b02179) ran these microkinetics simulations at 0.1 V vs. RHE but did not include DRC results.
+We reran these calculations at 0.1 V vs. RHE with similar inputs and with DRC analysis turned on.
-- I adapted his code in order to correct an adsorption energy error and save time by running the simulations in parallel.
-For clarity, I will include the code and briefly go over its usage.

 ## Programming environment